mrcabo/code-challenge-2020/train_model/Readme.md

 # Train model

-This script will train a model and save it to disk.
+This script will train the model selected in the "model_selection" notebook and save it to disk.